 - Suppose you know Bob's public key (n,e).
-How hard is it to determine d? - Essentially need to find factors of n without knowing the two factors p and q. - Fact: factoring a big number is hard.
+How hard is it to determine d? - Essentially need to find factors of n without knowing the two factors p and q. - Fact: factoring a big integer is hard - Even harder for large semiprime numbers (product of two large primes)